ambiso/SnowCrash/README.md

   -d [FILE]   decode a file
   -o [FILE]   specify where to store the output
-  -f [FILE]   specify what filename to store inside the PNG (cannot be used in conjunction with -d) If not using -e or -d the mode is determined by the fileextension - if ".png" it's decoded, otherwise encoded.
+  -f [FILE]   specify what filename to store inside the PNG (cannot be used in conjunction with -d) -l          enable legacy mode to en- or decode the traditional way
+              (must use -o, does not store filename or size - you will end up with trailing NULs) If not using -e or -d the mode is determined by the fileextension - if ".png" it's decoded, otherwise encoded.
 ```
 ## Examples